tugraz-rdm/rdm/README.md

 ### Backend

-**Node.js ?**: Based on the complexity of the web application, we may integrate additional backend frameworks or platforms as necessary.
+**Node.js**: Based on the complexity of the web application, we may integrate additional backend frameworks or platforms as necessary.

 ### Deployment

-**Vercel?**: I've selected Vercel for deployment due to its one-click deployment process and excellent support for Next.js applications.
+**Vercel**: I've selected Vercel for deployment due to its one-click deployment process and excellent support for Next.js applications.

 ## Upcoming Improvements